mattermost/docs/source/developer/interactive-messages.rst

 Interactive Messages
 ============================

-Mattermost supports interactive messages for `incoming <https://docs.mattermost.com/developer/webhooks-incoming.html>`_ and `outgoing webhooks <https://docs.mattermost.com/developer/webhooks-outgoing.html>`_, `custom slash commands <https://docs.mattermost.com/developer/slash-commands.html>`_ and `plugins <https://docs.mattermost.com/administration/plugins.html>`_ via actions.
+Mattermost supports interactive messages for :doc:`incoming <webhooks-incoming>` and :doc:`outgoing webhooks <webhooks-outgoing>`, :doc:`custom slash commands <slash-commands>` and :doc:`plugins <../administration/plugins>` via actions.
 They help make your integrations richer by completing common tasks inside Mattermost conversations, increasing user engagement and productivity.

 Use interactive messages to simplify complex workflows by allowing users to take quick actions directly through your integration post.
 For example, they enable your integration to: